Jbedi10/portfolio/manchester.md

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(echo = TRUE)
 ```

-The data was scrapped from the Premier League website and is representative of seasons 2006/2007 to 2017/2018.

-There will be a lot of graphs to look at the data and make comparisons of some teams.
 The data sets were looked at separately even though they are highly correlated with each other.

 I should also say that i look at Manchester United a lot in this project.
 I am not a fan, actually the complete opposite.
 I despise United so I wanted to analyze their data from the past years.